TheLandfill/cpp_cli/README.md

 You can't get much simpler than two lines per variable (half of which are just initializing the variable anyway), but if you want to do more complicated things, you will have to get more complicated.

 ## Help Message
-This library can automatically generate a help message by calling `ARGS_PARSER::generate_help(argv[0])`, which will generate a help message and store it in a file within the directory you specify named ".X_help_message", where "X" is the name of each subcommand leading up to and including the current subcommand.
+This library can automatically generate a help message by calling `Parser::generate_help(argv[0])`, which will generate a help message and store it in a file within the directory you specify named ".X_help_message", where "X" is the name of each subcommand leading up to and including the current subcommand.
 For instance, if git used this library the command "git push" would produce the file ".git_push_help_message" while just "git" would produce ".git_help_message".

-To print out the current help message, use `ARGS_PARSER::print_help()`, which will print out the last help message of the last subcommand that called `generate_help(argv[0])`.
+To print out the current help message, use `Parser::print_help()`, which will print out the last help message of the last subcommand that called `generate_help(argv[0])`.
 It will only generate the help message if there is no help message file corresponding to the current subcommand, meaning you should delete all help message files on compiling.
-This library has no automatic trigger for a help message, so you'll still need to create a `Command_Line_Value<bool>` for each help message display.
+This library has no automatic trigger for a help message, so you'll still need to create a `Value<bool>` for each help message display.
 You may need to set the filename if you want a help message from a supercommand to be displayed.
-If `ARGS_PARSER::print_help()` is called without calling `ARGS_PARSER::generate_help(argv[0])`, the program will throw a runtime exception detailing which subcommand needs to have the `generate_help(argv[0])` added.
+If `Parser::print_help()` is called without calling `Parser::generate_help(argv[0])`, the program will throw a runtime exception detailing which subcommand needs to have the `generate_help(argv[0])` added.

 The help file path can either be relative or absolute, but you should only make it relative if you can guarantee that the executable will only be run from one unchanging directory.
-Otherwise, running it in multiple locations will produce a new help file in each of those new locations. `ARGS_PARSER::set_help_file_path("")` will set the file path to the current directory.
+Otherwise, running it in multiple locations will produce a new help file in each of those new locations. `Parser::set_help_file_path("")` will set the file path to the current directory.

 If the help file path you specify does not exist or you do not have permission to create a file in the directory, then the program will throw a runtime exception and notify you of the error.
 Either rerun the command with the proper privileges, make the directory, or use another directory.